4.2 Mobilising the Country Office Emergency Response Team (ERT)/redeploying existing CO staff to the emergency

 - Inform the staff member of any personal supplies or team equipment that they should travel with-for example, laptop computer, radios, etc.-and make sure they are informed of any restrictions that may be applied to specific items.

-- If the staff member is travelling from one country location to another and will be crossing international borders, please refer to Annex 23.11 Pre-departure/deployment checklist, to ensure all actions in the deployment process are met.
+- If the staff member is travelling from one country location to another and will be crossing international borders, please refer to Annex 16.11 Pre-departure/deployment checklist, (*this is from 2007, do we have an update?) to ensure all actions in the deployment process are met.